mattymannnn/mon-gfx/README.md

 # mon-gfx

-This project will build two tools (monsprite & monicon) for compiling Pokémon sprites for use with GBA [decompilation projects](https://github.com/pret).
+This project will build two tools (```monsprite``` & ```monicon```) for compiling Pokémon sprites for use with GBA [decompilation projects](https://github.com/pret).
 The purpose of this project is to automatically arrange sprite palettes, redraw the sprites using the properly formatted palettes, then compress and export the data as binary files to be included in a project.

 > Note: The outputted data is not compatable with standard decompilation projects (like pokeeemerald) by default.
 These tools were written for the development of Pokémon Saffron Version, which handles battler sprite and icon sprite data in a different fashion.
 For example, battler sprite palette binaries are uncompressed data, unlike in pokeemerald where the palette data is Lz77 compressed.
-Another example being that icon sprites use unique palettes, unlike in pokeeemrald where icons use a standardized set of palettes.
+Another example being that icon sprites use unique palettes, unlike in pokeemerald where icons use a standardized set of palettes.

 ## monsprite